swcarpentry/python-novice-inflammation/index.md

 so that you can share you work with them easily, and to use that language *well*.

-We are studying inflammation in patients who have been given a new treatment for arthritis, We need to analyze the first dozen data sets.
+We are studying inflammation in patients who have been given a new treatment for arthritis.
+We need to analyze the first dozen data sets.
 The data sets are stored in **comma-separated values** (CSV) format: each row holds information for a single patient,